resess/Slicer4D/README.md

   - Clone this repository.
   - Open Slicer4D as a new project in IntelliJ IDE.
   - Implement the APILayer interface directly, or inherit the abstract class HelperWrapper and implement the remaining methods.
-  - Add your implementation to the 'ca.ubc.ece.resess.wrappers' package, and add its location to the 'ListOfWrapperPaths' class.
+  - To add your slicer locally (for personal use or testing your implementation), add your **wrapper** (.kt file) and **slicing technique** (.jar, .zip, or single file) to `src/main/kotlin/ca.ubc.ece.resess.wrappers/local/wrapper_code` and `src/main/kotlin/ca.ubc.ece.resess.wrappers/local/slicer_code` folders, respectively.
-  - Select 'Run Plugin' run configuration, run by pressing the green run button in the toolbar.
+  - Select the 'Run Plugin' configuration and press the green run button in the toolbar.
   - An IDE instance will open in a new window with your custom slicer present in the 'Select Slicer' list or Configuration menu.
-  - You can _test_ your **wrapper** (.kt) and **slicing technique** (single file, .jar, .zip, or other) by adding it to the `src/main/kotlin/ca.ubc.ece.resess.wrappers/remote` folder.
-  - When the implementation is ready, you can add the wrapper and slicing technique files to the [Slicer4D Wrappers Google Drive](https://drive.google.com/drive/u/0/folders/1RKu_LmEWUOX1M9qAm_TOqcA4jbeJfLaw).
+  - Once you tested your implementation, to share your slicer globally, upload the **wrapper** and **slicing technique** files to the [Slicer4D Wrappers Google Drive](https://drive.google.com/drive/u/0/folders/1RKu_LmEWUOX1M9qAm_TOqcA4jbeJfLaw) under "wrapper_code" and "slicer_code", respectively.
         - They will be automatically added to the `src/main/kotlin/ca.ubc.ece.resess.wrappers/remote` folder when any user builds the project

 ## 7. Testing
 For the unit tests, run `./gradlew test` in the project root directory.